anmolrbora/Twitter-sentiment-analyzer/README.md

-# twitter-analyzer
+# Twitter-sentiment-analyzer
-Twitter Sentiment Analyzer using Naive Bayes

-The project focuses on the sentiment of a tweet.
-It is a offline twitter analyzer.
-I have included the .csv file as a dataset and used a pickel model named model.pkl to save the trained model.
+The project focuses wide ranges of tweets and various sentiments like positive, negative and neutral.
+It is an offline twitter sentiment analyzer.
 NLTK is used for analysis of sentences.
+Regular Expressions is used to break down the tweets into words, remove the stopwords and create a feature vector.

+Run 'main.py'.
+'training_neatfile_4.csv' contains label data.
+Pre-trained model is saved as 'model.pkl'.